 Figure 2 shows the trend of daily number of COVID-19 deaths, daily number of vaccinated and percent who received full dose of SARS-CoV-2 vaccine in the UK in 2021.
 The data source is Our World in Data (OWID), Coronavirus Pandemic (COVID-19) [7].
 In the UK, daily number of COVID-19 deaths reached its peak on 20 January 2021 during the rhird wave of COVID-19 and it was reduced from April to June, 2021.
 Apparently, it was reduced as the vaccination rate increased, but considering the situations in other countries, it cannot be the effect of vaccination (Note 1).
 Note 1: For example, in Singapore, SARS-CoV-2 immunization was actively promoted, and the vaccination rate for the second dose was over 70% in August, 2021.
 However, especially around that time, a major pandemic began and the mortality rate was as high as 100/100 million persons in the end of September, and 400/100 million persons in November.
 Moreover, the vaccination rate of booster shots was over 50% in the mid-January, 2022 and reached 69% in the end of February.
 On the other hand, the numbers of infected people and deaths was 20 times higher in the end of February than those in the mid-January.
 The number of infected people reached its maximum of about 40,000 persons in one day.
 This is equivalent to 800,000 persons in the Japanese population.
 This shows that COVID-19 vaccines did not contribute much to prevent the pandemic and deaths unlike suggested by randomized controlled trials (RCTs) (see slide 18).
 It is noteworthy that daily number of COVID-19 deaths in the UK was very low from April to June.
-As explained below in detail, this should be examined in contrast with the fact that during this period in the UK, mortality rates of non-COVID- 19-related deaths increased in the non-vaccinated and 21 days or later after the 1st dose.
+As explained below in detail, this should be examined in contrast with the fact that during this period in the UK, mortality rates of nonb: Full-vaccinated means 2 doses for the most SARS-CoV-2 vaccine except one product which require only one dose.
+The actual numbers of daily deaths and vaccination fluctuate greatly.
+Smoothed figures, which are calculated using figures before and after the original figures, are used in this analysis.
+The number of COVID-19 deaths was very small from April to June 2021.
+COVID-19 deaths increased in the unvaccinated and 21 days or later after the 1st dose.